jan-cieslik/cancer_informatics/docs/learning_R/joining_data.md

 #### `anti_join()`

 - This function is the opposite to a *semi-join*.
-- It returns all rows from the first/left data set with*out* a match in the second/right data set.
+- It returns all rows from the first/left dataset with*out* a match in the second/right dataset.
-- This means that only rows that are not present in the right data set are returned and that only columns of the left data are retained!
+- This means that only rows that are not present in the right dataset are returned and that only columns of the left data are retained!

 ```r
 anti_join(patients2, patients2_id, by = "name")